hurstcorey/RRPGBot/documentation/devOps/AMPLIFY_START.md

 - [AWS Amplify Community](https://amplify.aws/community/)

 Remember to never commit sensitive information like AWS credentials to your repository.
 Use environment variables or AWS Secrets Manager for managing sensitive data.

+- Copy "./.env.example" to a "./.env" file
+- Replace the parameters with local dev values.
+  - See AWS_SECRET_MANAGER_README.md